Canon G1 X Mark III vs Sony RX1R II

-The Canon PowerShot G1 X Mark III and the Sony Cyber-shot DSC-RX1R II are two enthusiast cameras that were officially introduced, respectively, in October 2017 and October 2015.
+The Canon PowerShot G1 X Mark III and the Sony Cyber-shot DSC-RX1R II are two enthusiast cameras that were revealed to the public, respectively, in October 2017 and October 2015.
 Both the G1X Mark III and the RX1R II are fixed lens compact cameras that are based on an APS-C (G1X Mark III) and a full frame (RX1R II) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Sony provides 42.2 MP.
+The Canon has a resolution of 24 megapixels, whereas the Sony provides 42.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX1R II is notably smaller (18 percent) than the Canon G1 X Mark III.
 However, the RX1R II is markedly heavier (27 percent) than the G1X Mark III.
 It is worth mentioning in this context that the G1X Mark III is splash and dust resistant, while the RX1R II does not feature any corresponding weather-sealing.